-Students majoring in secondary education must also complete the licensure program requirements in any of the following content areas: biology, chemistry, English, French, mathematics, physical education, health, music education, physics, psychology, Spanish, and world history and government.
-Students must provide documentation from the registrar's office that they have filed a formal declaration to pursue a double major in a content area and secondary education.
+Students majoring in secondary education must also complete the licensure program requirements in any of the following content areas: art education, biology, chemistry, English, French, mathematics, physical education, health, music education, physics, psychology, Spanish, and social science.
+Students must provide documentation from the Office of Academic Records and Registration that they have filed a formal declaration to pursue a double major in a content area and secondary education.
 (Refer to major or content area in this catalog for licensure requirements.)

-Changes in Kansas State Department Licensure requirements will preclude requirements established by Benedictine's Education Department.
+Changes Kansas State Department Licensure requirements will preclude requirements established by Benedictine's Education Department.
 Students will complete the college's general education requirements in addition to the following courses: